LukeShortCloud/rootpages/markdown/openstack.md

 ## Installation - PackStack

-Supported operating systems: CentOS 7 or RHEL 7
+Supported operating systems: RHEL 7

 PackStack provides a simple all-in-one development.
 This is not meant for production but works well for developers needing to test new features.